Time art exhibition

 About

-Time will be open to the public to help everyone better understand the journey taken by patients, loved ones, supporters, clinicians and researchers when they’re living with a brain tumour or supporting somebody who’s received a diagnosis.
+Time is open to the public to help everyone better understand the journey taken by patients, loved ones, supporters, clinicians and researchers when they’re living with a brain tumour or supporting somebody who’s received a diagnosis.

-We’ll also be holding some special “A night with…” events featuring some of our well-known artists and high profile supporters.
+We are also holding some special “A night with…” events featuring some of our well-known artists and high profile supporters.
 Follow The Charity on social media or subscribe to our newsletter for more information about these events when details are confirmed.

 Time art exhibition tickets